JennyZhen95/python_for_analytics/README_final.md

 # Description
-Thi is a classrom module for python class
+Thi is a classroom module for python class

 # Installation
 1. python setup.py install